 ‘Hearing the life struggles of transgender Ms.N and how she manages to overcome it, is truly inspiring’

-‘ [The] Interactions with Ms. N was engaging and thoughtful.
+‘ [The] Interactions with Ms. N was engaging and thoughtful.’

 Some students said that they were aware of the issues but did not know how to respond to them.
 These classes were an eye opener to them.